ros2-rust/ros2_rust/docs/Building.md

 ### Package identification

-When you forgot to source the ROS 2 installation, you'll get this error:
+If you forget to source the ROS 2 installation, you'll get this error:

 > ERROR:colcon.colcon_core.package_identification:Exception in package identification extension 'python_setup_py'